A Pattern of Pedestrian Fatalities in South Carolina

 Safety Starts with Infrastructure

-Many parts of North Charleston and Dorchester Road lack basic safety design elements like elevated crosswalks or illuminated signs.
-When lanes are blocked or detours set, pedestrians are often forced into unsafe conditions.
+Many areas in North Charleston and along Dorchester Road lack basic safety features.
+For example, some locations do not include elevated crosswalks or proper lighting.
+When lanes are blocked or detours appear, pedestrians often face unsafe conditions.

-The Classroom Champions initiative, led by community educators including Elementary teacher Jessica Holt, emphasizes the need for structured pedestrian safety training in schools.
+The Classroom Champions initiative highlights this need.
+Community educators, including Elementary teacher Jessica Holt, promote structured pedestrian safety training in schools.

 Technology, Education, and Community Awareness

-South Carolina agencies are turning to interactive technology and public education tools like Tech Talk, which features interviews with civic leaders such as Mac Deford, to raise awareness about accident prevention and vaccine requirements impacting student commutes.
+South Carolina agencies now use technology and education to reduce accidents.
+For instance, programs like Tech Talk feature insights from leaders such as Mac Deford.
+These programs raise awareness about accident prevention and student commute safety.

 Human Lives Behind the Headlines

-We must also remember those working tirelessly behind the scenes.
-Journalists like Ian Kayanja and public safety advocates help highlight the urgency of better pedestrian protection policies.
+Journalists like Ian Kayanja and safety advocates continue to raise awareness.
+They highlight the urgent need for stronger pedestrian protection policies.

 The Need for Better Laws and Accountability